 The bill H. 4335 aims to amend Section 40-47-37 of the South Carolina Code of Laws, which governs the practice of telemedicine in the state.
 The key change allows medical licensees to be considered actively practicing medicine within South Carolina's geographic boundaries without the requirement to reside or maintain a physical office in the state, provided they hold a valid South Carolina medical license.
-Additionally, the bill clarifies that licensees residing in South Carolina who wish to practice telemedicine for patients outside the state must comply with the licensing requirements of other applicable states.
+Additionally, the bill clarifies that licensees residing in South Carolina who wish to practice telemedicine for patients outside the state must adhere to the regulations of other applicable state licensing boards.

 Latest Version: 40-47-37